Lgravely23/levi.gravelyEportfolio/index.md

 Highlights

-Simple table for data entry
-Database to store items entered and a simple admin and user account.
-Login screen with drop down for logging in.
+##Simple table for data entry ,Database to store items entered and a simple admin and user account.Login screen with drop down for logging in.##
 [Project3.zip](https://github.com/user-attachments/files/31119108/Project3.zip)

 ---